 - Wrongful death damages (if a family member was killed in the accident)

-If you are legally eligible for financial compensation, our law firm will fight for you to receive the full amount of damages for your accident injuries when insurers do not want to pay you what you deserve.
+You could be legally eligible for financial compensation!
+Our law firm will fight for you to receive the total damages for your accident injuries when insurers do not want to pay you what you deserve.

 You Can File a Lawsuit if the Insurance Company Does Not Find that it Was the Other Driver’s Fault

-Insurance companies do not have the final word when it comes to your legal rights.
+Insurance companies do not have the final word regarding your legal rights.
 Even if the insurer does not concede that the other driver was at fault, you can still have your day in court.

-At the end of the day, it is the jury that will decide whether you should receive financial compensation for your injuries.
+The jury will decide whether you should receive financial compensation for your injuries.

 Why You Need a Personal Injury Lawyer

-A car accident lawyer will perform their own investigation of the crash and gather the evidence that you need to show that the driver of the other vehicle was at fault.
+A car accident lawyer will investigate the crash and gather the evidence you need to show that the driver of the other vehicle was at fault.

 The insurance company may try to take advantage of you and push you into making admissions that undercut your claim and make the traffic accident your fault.

-Car accident cases are about what you do after the accident to prove your entitlement to personal injury damages.
-This is not something that you are able to do effectively on your own.
+Car accident cases are about what you do to prove your entitlement to personal injury damages after the accident.
+This is not something that you can do effectively on your own.

-If you have been injured in a t-bone car crash, call the attorneys at Rosenfeld Injury Lawyers at (888) 424-5757 to schedule your free consultation.
+If you have been injured in a t-bone car crash, call the car accident attorneys at Rosenfeld Injury Lawyers at (888) 424-5757 to schedule your free consultation.

 We will learn more about your case and review your legal options.

-You have legal rights in a traffic accident, and we will work to make sure that they are respected.
+You have legal rights in a traffic accident, and we will work to ensure they are respected.